parsing-science/gwc_presentation/README.md

 # UIC Girls Who Code presentation 7/21/16

-This repo contains a jupyter notebook with a linear regression example.
+This repo contains jupyter notebooks with a linear regression example and a random forest example..

 Follow the steps below to get set up.